[all chapters in html] [all chapters in pdf] [lost world forum]

 - E. G. Richards, Mapping Time; the calendar and its history (1998)

-- A lucid book which actually makes sense of calendars and timekeeping in antiquity, set within a historical discussion.
+- A lucid book which actually makes sense of calendars and timekeeping in antiquity, set within an historical discussion.
 Covers the background of astronomy, naming, and counting.
 Calendars are shown to be needed for religious observations and tax purposes, although as always the additional claim is made that they are needed by farmers to "know when to plant."
 The author is not always correct, and at times vague.

 - Joseph Lambert, Traces of the Past; Unraveling the secrets of Archaeology through Chemistry (2001)